Algebraic proof theory for LE-logics: Introduction

 \section{Introduction}

-Algebraic proof theory \cite{ciabattoni2012algebraic} is a discipline aimed at establishing systematic connections between results and insights in structural proof theory (such as cut elimination theorems) and in algebraic logic (such as representation theorems for classes of algebras).
-While results of each type have been traditionally formulated and developed independently from the other type, algebraic proof theory aims at realizing a deep integration of these fields.
-The main results in algebraic proof theory have been obtained for axiomatic extensions of the full Lambek calculus, and, building on the work of many authors \cite{belardinelli2004algebraic,ciabattoni2006towards,terui2007structural,galatos2010cut,ciabattoni2012algebraic,galatos2013residuated}, establish a systematic connection between a strong form of cut elimination for certain substructural logics (on the proof-theoretic side) and the closure of their corresponding varieties of algebras under MacNeille completions (on the algebraic side).
-Specifically, given a cut eliminable sequent calculus for a basic logic (e.g.~the full Lambek calculus), a core question in structural proof theory concerns the identification of axioms which can be added to the given basic logic so that the resulting axiomatic extensions can be captured by calculi which are again cut eliminable.
-This question is very hard, since the cut elimination theorem is notoriously a very fragile result.
+Algebraic proof theory\cite{ciabattoni2012algebraic} is a research area aimed at establishing systematic connections between results and insights in structural proof theory (such as cut elimination theorems) and in algebraic logic (such as representation theorems for classes of algebras).
+While results of each type have been traditionally formulated and developed independently from the other type, algebraic proof theory aims to integrate these fields.
+The main results in algebraic proof theory mainly concern axiomatic extensions of the full Lambek calculus, and, building on the work of many authors \cite{belardinelli2004algebraic,ciabattoni2006towards,terui2007structural,galatos2010cut,ciabattoni2012algebraic,galatos2013residuated}, establish a systematic connection between a strong form of cut elimination for certain substructural logics (on the proof-theoretic side) and the closure of their corresponding varieties of algebras under MacNeille completions (on the algebraic side).
+Specifically, given a cut eliminable sequent calculus for a basic logic (e.g.~the full Lambek calculus), a core question in structural proof theory concerns the identification of axioms which can be added to the given basic logic so that the resulting axiomatic extensions can be captured by calculi which are again cut eliminable (in what follows, such axiomatic extensions will be referred to as {\em analytic} axiomatic extensions).
+This question is difficult, since the cut elimination theorem is notoriously a very fragile result.
 However, in \cite{ciabattoni2008axioms,ciabattoni2012algebraic} a very satisfactory answer is given to this question for substructural logics, by identifying a hierarchy $(\mathcal{N}_n, \mathcal{P}_n)$ of axioms in the language of the full Lambek calculus, referred to as the {\em substructural hierarchy}, and guaranteeing that, up to the level $\mathcal{N}_2$, these axioms can be effectively transformed into special structural rules (called {\em analytic}) which can be safely added to a cut eliminable calculus without destroying cut elimination.
-Algebraically, this transformation corresponds to the possibility of transforming equations into equivalent quasiequations, and remarkably, such a transformation (which we will expand on shortly) is also key to proving preservation under MacNeille completions and canonical extensions.
+Algebraically, this transformation corresponds to the possibility of transforming equations into equivalent quasiequations, and remarkably, such a transformation (which we will expand on shortly) is also key to proving preservation under MacNeille completions and canonical extensions \cite{JonTar51, gehrke2001bounded}.
+The second major contribution of algebraic proof theory is the identification of the semantic (algebraic) essence of cut elimination (for cut-free sequent calculi for substructural logics) in the relationship between certain polarity-based relational structures (referred to as {\em residuated frames}) $\mathbb{W}$ arising from the given sequent calculus, and certain ordered algebras $\mathbb{W}^+$ which can be thought of as the complex algebras of $\mathbb{W}$ by analogy with modal logic.
+Specifically, the fact that the calculus is cut-free is captured semantically by $\mathbb{W}$ being an {\em intransitive} structure, while $\mathbb{W}^+$ is by construction an ordered algebra, on which the cut rule is sound.
+Hence, in this context, cut elimination is encoded in the preservation of validity from $\mathbb{W}$ to $\mathbb{W}^+$.
+For instance, the validity of analytic structural rules/quasiequations is preserved from $\mathbb{W}$ to $\mathbb{W}^+$ (cf.~\cite{ciabattoni2012algebraic}), which shows that analytic structural rules can indeed be safely added to the basic Lambek calculus in a way which preserves its cut elimination.